gsashokcs/mutual-fund-app-v1/README.md

   - Real-time portfolio holdings with current valuations

 - **Admin Operations**
-  - Add and manage mutual funds
+  - Add and manage mutual funds (metadata only)
-  - Update NAV (Net Asset Value)
+  - Update or create NAV (Net Asset Value) for specific dates
+  - Historical NAV tracking with date-based entries
   - View and manage all users
+  - Create users with specific roles (USER/ADMIN)
-  - Delete funds and users
+  - Delete funds with automatic NAV soft-delete

 - **Additional Features**
   - Caching for improved performance